 - Include sales taxes in your calculations for each retail purchase, including local option taxes for your sales location.

 - Periodically, you must make reports to your state on the amounts collected and you must turn over (pay) these amounts.

 How to Record Sales Tax Holiday Sales

 To show sales tax holiday sales in your records, you must:

-- First, show the amount of tax that should have been collected on each "holiday" item, then
+- Show the amount of tax that should have been collected on each "holiday" item.

 - Show the amount that was not collected because it was tax exempt.

 Your state's sales tax reporting form should have these categories, so it's just a matter of adding the holiday items in.
 Check with your state for details on sales tax holidays and on how to collect, report, and pay state and local sales taxes.

 Prepare to be busy during this time.
 Even with all the extra work involved in participating in a sales tax holiday, it can be a nice boost to your business for a few days.